pingcap/docs/dashboard/dashboard-faq.md

     tiup update cluster --force
     ```

-2. After the upgrade, when a new cluster is deployed with monitoring nodes, the monitoring metrics can be shown normally.
+2. After the upgrade, when a new cluster is deployed with Prometheus instances, the metrics can be displayed normally.

-3. For an existing cluster, you can restart this cluster to report the monitoring addresses.
+3. For an existing cluster, you can restart this cluster to report the metrics addresses.
 Replace `CLUSTER_NAME` with the actual cluster name:

     {{< copyable "shell-regular" >}}